thebartekbanach/simple-aqua-controller/docs/en/servovalves.md

 ### Why disconnect the servo valve control signal?
-Built in drivers in servos can cause servo buzzing hich means that the servo is trying to move to selected position, even if it is missing just 0.1 degree, so it doesn't use all the power of the servo and uses the engine all the time but can't move to the end.
+Built in drivers in servos can cause servo buzzing which means that the servo is trying to move to selected position, even if it is missing just 0.1 degree, so it doesn't use all the power of the servo and uses the engine all the time but can't move to the end.
 It puts a load to the stabilizers,